anbox-cloud/discourse-docs/exp/performance.md

     This mode uses the LXD [`limits.cpu.allowance`](https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/#cpu-limits) configuration option to grant a container a CPU time budget via the Linux CFS scheduler.
 See [CFS Bandwidth Control](https://www.kernel.org/doc/html/latest/scheduler/sched-bwc.html) for more details.
 * `pinning` :

    This mode uses the LXD [`limits.cpu`](https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/#cpu-limits) configuration option to pin a set of CPU cores to a container.
-LXD is responsible for allocating a specific number of cores to a container and load-balance all running containers on all available cores.
+LXD is responsible for allocating a specific number of cores to a container and load-balancing all running containers on all available cores.

    Using `pinning` requires a system with [cgroup-v2](https://docs.kernel.org/admin-guide/cgroup-v2.html) enabled.
 Otherwise, limitations of [cgroup-v1](https://docs.kernel.org/admin-guide/cgroup-v1/index.html) might cause the load distribution over available CPU cores to not be optimal. [cgroup-v2](https://docs.kernel.org/admin-guide/cgroup-v2.html) is enabled by default starting with Ubuntu 22.04 and can be enabled on Ubuntu 20.04 by booting with `systemd.unified_cgroup_hierarchy=1` added to [the kernel boot parameters](https://wiki.ubuntu.com/Kernel/KernelBootParameters).